Robert has a great success story –guys—and a cautionary one as well, reminding us to eat our vegetables when on keto.

 I cannot stand being heavy.
 I like my body lean….So I was too heavy and very miserable.

-Then, I heard about a book that explained the effect of food upon your blood – your blood sugars and insulin.
+Then, I heard about a book that explained the effect of food upon your blood – your blood sugars and Fat Storing Hormone.
 And first, I just cut out sweets.
 Nothing else.
 I was still eating a lot of rice.
 But I also started running.
 And I lost about 60 kilos and then plateaued.
 I still had more weight to lose to reach my optimum weight.
 But then I discovered keto and IF and Dr. Berg’s program.
 And I started doing this WITH running.
 And I lost that last 16 pounds.

 And since I’ve really gotten into eating keto, I’ve found I can push myself beyond normal levels—not quite as much as these 60 year olds I run with—I mean they’re amazing.
 In Thailand, they say that the older you are when you start running, the better, because you can take pain.
 You can work through pain.
 You’ve learned to endure hardships and pain.
 So you can stand the pain of running too.